Architecture : Pillars and Stupas

-Stambhas or pillars were developed in the Buddhist sacred places mainly during the reign of Emperor Ashoka in the Ancient Age and during the Gupta Period.
-Stambha is actually the circular column or shaft slightly tapering towards the top, inverted lotus shaped base is present on the top of the pillar.
-Crowning sculpture rests on the base present on the summit of the pillar.
-All the three portions namely the circular column, base on the column and crowning sculpture on the base are built of the single type of stone.
+Stambhas or Pillars were developed in the Buddhist sacred places during the reign of Emperor Ashoka.
+Stambha is the circular column or shaft slightly tapering towards the top, inverted lotus shaped base is present on the top of the pillar.

+Crowing sculpture rests on the base present on the summit of the pillar.
+All the three portions namely the circular column, base on the column and crowing sculpture on the base are built of a single type of stone.

-Stupa architecture was initiated in India during the Mauryan Period of the Ancient Age.
-It is actually a solid dome shaped hemispherical monument which was used as commemorative monument for storing sacred remains of the Buddhist monks and teachers.
-Stupas were made of stone with the boundary (vedika) surrounding it, carved with four gateways facing all the four directions.
+Stupa Compostion:Stupa is a solid dome shaped hemispherical monument which was used as commemorative monument for storing sacred remains of the Buddhist monks and teachers.
+Stupas were made of stone with a boundary (vedika) surrounding it, carved with four gateways facing all the four directions.